Partitions provide three primary functions:

 - The Create New Partition pane appears.

 - Routing Expression.
-Enter a keyword search expression that matches the data you want to have in the partition, using built-in metadata or custom metadata fields.
-If you have and Enterprise Suite account, and are going to assign the partition to the Infrequent Tier, see the information in the "Assigning Data to a Data Tier" section of the Data Tiers page.
+Enter a keyword search expression that matches the data you want to have in the Partition, using built-in metadata or custom metadata fields.
+If you have an Enterprise Suite account, and are going to assign the Partition to the Infrequent Tier, see the information in the "Assigning Data to a Data Tier" section of the Data Tiers page.

 - Retention Period.
 Enter the number of days you wish to retain the data in the Partition, or click Apply the retention period of the Default Continuous Index.

 - Data Forwarding.
 If you want to forward the data in the Partition to a cloud environment, click Enable Data Forwarding and specify the necessary information for the options that appear.
 For more information Data Forwarding.